Articles by Richard Gartner, Ph.D.

 Psychology Today Blog (Feb, 2011): Talking about sexually abused boys, and the men they become: When difficult talk is healing talk

-or download it (pdf)
+Read this articleor download it (pdf)

 Talking about boyhood sexual abuse and its aftermath for men can be difficult, even painful.
-But such talk is absolutely essential
+But such talk is absolutely essential.

 New York Newsday Op-Ed (April 22, 2009): NY must give child sex abuse victims more time